Michael A. Taylor Player Props: Twins vs. Astros

 Michael A. Taylor At The Plate

-- Taylor is hitting .207 with four doubles, six home runs and six walks.
+- Taylor has four doubles, six home runs and seven walks while batting .204.

-- Taylor has an RBI in 10 of 45 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in one contest.
+- Taylor has picked up an RBI in 21.7% of his games this season, with more than one RBI in 8.7% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.